tomjal/steam-api/README.md

-steam-api
+Java Steam API
 =========

-A java library to retrieve data from Valves Steam platform
+A Java library to retrieve data from Valves Steam platform.

 Use it in your own code like this: